Analytic solutions for the Bianchi I universe coupled to several barotropic perfect fluids: Conclusions

 \section{Conclusions}

-We have presented a detailed analysis of Bianchi I and Bianchi IX cosmologies filled with $n$ species of orthogonal barotropic perfect fluids with a linear equation of state.
-It is well known that, excluding stiff matter (which is equivalent to a massless scalar field), the effects of the matter fields are generically negligible as the singularity is approached, and thus the system follows the same qualitative dynamics as in vacuum.
-However, this is true only in the exact asymptotic limit (in our gauge the initial singularity is located at $\tau\to-\infty$), and, for finite values of time, the matter does indeed affect the evolution of the universe.
-The main focus of our study has been on specifically determining such effects.
-The dynamical variables that describe the evolution of the model are the energy density of each species $\rho_s$, the two shape parameters $\beta_{\pm}$, that encode the anisotropy, and the average scale factor $a=e^{\alpha}$, which is defined as the geometric average of the scale factors in the different spatial directions.
+We have obtained exact analytic solutions to describe the evolution of the Bianchi I geometry coupled to several perfect fluid species.
+The dynamical variables that describe the evolution of the model are the energy density of each species $\rho_s$, the two shape parameters $\beta_{\pm}$, which encode the anisotropy, and the average scale factor $a$, which is defined as the geometric average of the scale factors in the different spatial directions.